Adidas Conext: Adidas Conext 24 Pro

 The Adidas Conext 24 Pro was announced in December 2023 as the official match ball of 2023 FIFA Club World Cup in Saudi Arabia.
-The technology was the same introduced with Adidas Al Rihla and its main color was black, with pink shades and orange details, while the decoration recalls that of Adidas Oceaunz, but with the pattern colored white.
+The technology was the same introduced with Adidas Al Rihla and Adidas Fussballliebe and its main color was black, with pink shades and orange details, while the decoration recalls that of Adidas Oceaunz, but with the pattern colored white.
 A white variant, with a red pattern and black details, called Adidas Kotohogi 30 was announced as the official match ball of 2023 J1 League, in order to celebrate the 30th anniversary of J.League, while another variant with a blue-green pattern was used for 2023 UEFA Super Cup.
-A variant has been announced also as the official match ball for 2024 DFB-Pokal final and the 2024 UEFA Super Cup.
+A variant has been announced also as the official match ball for 2024 DFB-Pokal final, the 2024 UEFA Super Cup and the 2024–25 Qatar Stars League.

 Adidas Conext 25

 The Adidas Conext 25 was announced in December 2024 as the official match ball of 2024 FIFA Intercontinental Cup in Qatar, based on the same technology introduced with Adidas Fussballliebe and Adidas Conext 24 Pro.
 The ball was mainly white, with white, purple and black details in a yellow pattern, while the decoration recalls that one of Adidas Île-De-Foot 24 and 2024–25 Saudi Pro League official match ball.
-Adidas Conext 25 was used also for 2025 Peru Liga 1 and 2025 J1 League.
+Adidas Conext 25 was used also for 2025 Peru Liga 1, 2025–26 Qatar Stars League and 2025 J1 League.
 A variant with red pattern and white, silver and black details was used for 2025 J.League Cup.
 There are two more colorful versions of the Conext 25, for 2025 FIFA Beach Soccer World Cup, with black pattern and red, purple and violet details, and for 2025 FIFA Club World Cup, based on the U.S. flag.

+Adidas Conext 26

+The Adidas Conext 26 was announced in December 2025 as the official match ball of 2025 FIFA Intercontinental Cup in Qatar, based on the same technology introduced in the Adidas Trionda.
+Its design was mainly white, with a black pattern in a pink, orange and gray color scheme.
+It was also used for 2026 K League 1, 2026 Peru Liga 1 and 2026–27 Qatar Stars League, with blue variants used for 2026–27 J1 League, 2026 UEFA Super Cup and 2026–27 Ekstraklasa.
+A red variant, renamed as Adidas Torfabrik was released on June 1, 2026 as the official match ball for 2026–27 Bundesliga.